 Flowers Bloom: From early Spring to Summer

-Plant height: 2 to 4 feet tall.
+Plant height: One to two feet tall.

 Plant Hardiness Zones: 4 – 8

-Other Names: Buffalo Clover, Wolf Clover
+Other Names: Buffalo Clover and Wolf Clover

 They can be directly seeded into your flower garden or started indoors for transplanting later.
 In Texas, they are planted in late fall and over-wintered.
 In more northerly, areas they are best started indoors or after the last frost date.